 DIFFICULT

-- Kanban works best when mastered.
+• Kanban works best when mastered.
 Behind the simplicity, there is a sturdy workhorse.
-Though to get all benefits you need a lot of experience, trials and errors, and good guts feeling.
+Though to get all the benefits, you need a lot of experience, trials and errors, and a good gut feeling.
 Nevertheless, it is an agile methodology I would suggest you to start from.

-- Team should be proficient.
-As with Scrum, Kanban requires a certain level of skills, motivation, maturity and personal responsibility.
-Working with the unmotivated or unskilled team might be difficult.
+• Team should be proficient.
+As with Scrum, Kanban requires a certain level of skills, motivation, maturity, and personal responsibility.
+Working with an unmotivated or unskilled team might be difficult.

 Which One is Better?

 None of them are better or worse.
-Project management methodologies have particular implication where they perform best.
-It depends on circumstances, nature of a project and environment of a performing organization.
+Project management methodologies have particular implications where they perform best.
+It depends on circumstances, the nature of a project, and the environment of a performing organization.